Edit Headline Text

-Let's start with why ethnic studies programs exist at all.
+Why ethnic studies programs exist at all.

 "As an interdisciplinary scholarly field, ethnic studies is about self-respect and self-determination.
 It’s about racialized groups -- workers, students, scholars, organizers and others -- refusing to be viewed or gazed upon from a Eurocentric paradigm as inferior or less than.
 It’s about rejecting the scholarly practice of being objects of studies.
 Instead, we demand to be the subjects in this equation.
 As subjects, we don’t need outsiders writing our stories, narrating our histories and planning our futures.
 As subjects, we, too, create knowledge!"

 From “The Right to Ethnic Studies in Higher Education,” by Alvaro Huerta.